Sale el Sol: Commercial performance

 In the United States, Sale el Sol debuted and peaked at number seven on the Billboard 200 issue dated 6 November 2010.
 On the Latin Albums chart, Sale el Sol debuted at number one with first-week sales amounting up to 52,000 units, as compiled by Nielson SoundScan.
 It marked the highest debut for a Latin album for the year and was Shakira's fifth album to peak at number one.
 According to Billboard, 35% of its first-week sales were credited to strong digital sales.
 In total, Sale el Sol spent 207 weeks on the Top Latin Albums chart.
-On the Latin Pop Albums chart, it again peaked at number one and spent 502 weeks (more than nine years) on the chart in total, the most among all albums in the chart's history.
+On the Latin Pop Albums chart, it again peaked at number one and spent 571 weeks (more than a decade) on the chart in total, the most among all albums in the chart's history.
 The album was certified Diamond in the Latin field in 2018 by the Recording Industry Association of America signifying 600,000 album-equivalent units sold.
 Sale El Sol ranks at No. 14 among the most successful Latin albums of the 2010s decade in the United States.